School of Medicine

 Showing 1-5 of 5 Results

 His professional interests include point-of-care ultrasound (POCUS) and medical education.
-He is one of the site directors for POCUS training at SCVMC residency program.
 He is certified in Critical Care Echocardiography by the National Board of Echocardiography (NBE) and teaches residents and fellows POCUS in the ICU and on the pulmonary consult service.

 As a lung specialist, he cares for patients with chronic lung conditions like asthma, pulmonary hypertension, COPD, Interstitial lung disease, diseases involving the pleura and lung cancer.
-He is also the director of the Endobronchial Ultrasound Program at SCMVC that helps in the diagnosis and care of lung cancer patients.
+He also established the Endobronchial Ultrasound Program at SCMVC that helps in the diagnosis and care of lung cancer patients.

 As a full time faculty in the intensive care unit, he treats patients with a variety of conditions including sepsis, liver failure, respiratory failure, post cardiac arrest and stroke.
 Along with his peers, he introduced prone position ventilation at SCVMC that helps in management of patients with ARDS.

 Clinical Associate Professor, Medicine - Pulmonary, Allergy & Critical Care Medicine